 Open educational resources (OER) are free and openly licensed educational materials that can be used for teaching, learning, research, and other purposes.
-To learn more, visit: OER @ CSCU.
+To learn more, visit: https://library.ctstate.edu/opencscu.

 NoLo = No or Low-Cost Textbooks

 A feature in the Banner student information system allows course schedulers to mark and identify courses that use NoLo course materials of no more than \$40.
 These may include textbooks, online homework platforms, and publisher-provided curricula.
 To learn more, visit: NOLO.